 1. Blind submitting your resumé

-Blind submitting a travel therapist means your recruiter submitted your resumé and personal information to a travel assignment before you explicitly said yes to that job.
+Blind submitting an allied health traveler means your recruiter submitted your resumé and personal information to a travel assignment before you explicitly said yes to that job.
 This puts travelers in a hard spot, and here’s why: When a recruiter submits you to a job, this tells the facility or hospital two things:

 - That you are interested in that job with them and want to interview.